Do you want transparency in your workplace?

 Yes, employees are all but begging for more feedback from their managers and most managers are open to hearing input from their employees, but the approach Bridgewater Associates takes to building organizational structures isn’t for everyone.
 In fact, even they admit to the complications it can have on some individuals, which is exactly why their candidate assessment process is so rigorous.

 One problem with too much transparency at work is it tends to lead to over-sharing company affairs.
 Business owners have a responsibility to their employees to disclose problems that might lead to employee dismissals, but discussing every loss, financial struggle or employee salary could lead to unrest, loss of confidence and detrimental competition among employees.

 Additionally, just as demonstrated by Bridgewater’s recruitment process, the practice of complete transparency just doesn’t sit well with every personality.
 Diversity of thought is important in company innovation, so isolating one type of worker could hinder your business, especially in creative or people-focused industries.

-It’s important that we understand that when employees say they want transparency, they mean they want more communication with leadership and clarity around how their job duties align with overall company goals.
+It’s important that we understand that when employees say they want transparency at work, they mean they want more communication with leadership and clarity around how their job duties align with overall company goals.
 Employees also desire management that takes ownership of mistakes and thoroughly explains policy adjustments in advance.
-The level of transparency your organization enacts is dependent on your company culture and the people who work within your walls.
+The level of transparency your organization enacts is dependent on your work culture and the people within your walls.
 If every step is made with the satisfaction and development of your workforce in mind, your workforce will respond with loyalty and dedication.

 If you’re interested in building a talent alignment process that satisfies both your employees and executives, download our ultimate guide to growing your talent using talent alignment tools and processes.